akshatha-k/Microsoft-Code.fun.do.2019/README.md

 national government making it the biggest democratic election in the world.
 At such a large scale, every small decision affecting this process makes a huge difference.
 Every vote can decide the future of our nation.
 ### Current Problems and Issues
 The biggest problem we face today, is the tampering of votes by polling booths being taken over 	by various organizations to benefit a political party.
 Alleged cases such as [this](https://www.livemint.com/Politics/fIKiRvhaDSieYz25Lm8vRM/EVM-tampering-case-Supreme-Court-issues-notice-to-Centre-E.html) are not unheard of.
-In a country as large as India, such actions take away from many citizens the right to vote freely.
+In a country as large as India, such actions take away the right to vote freely from many citizens.

 Another problem is low voter turnout.
 The 2 major reasons being,
 	i) Time Constraints